 top of page

-Understanding Our Skin
+Understanding Skin

 Figure 1.
 Basic Skin Structure.
 Image by pikisuperstar on Freepik